 If a film needs a simple soundtrack like the sound of ocean waves, this sound effect can easily be added to your visuals.
 The group just needs to decide where they want to put it.
-To record sound or a narration over your footage, you can do this by selecting the microphone icon in the iMovie app.
-When they are ready, tap on 'Record', which will give a 3,2,1 countdown and then begin recording.
-If your young people are happy with the recording, tap 'Accept' and this will be added to the timeline.

 Each different soundtrack appears in the timeline in the editing program and sits below the film footage.
 Most editing software will provide at least two soundtracks, so two different types of sound, eg dialogue and sound effects can play at the same time.
 Remind the group they can also use silence to create a dramatic effect and they should use the atmosphere track recorded on location for this.